-The approach that CISIL employs in assessing the adequacy of its internal capital to support current and future activities is contained in the Internal Capital Adequacy Assessment Process (ICAAP).
-The analysis conducted on CISIL's Pillar 2 capital requirements identified the following material risks to which CISIL might be exposed; Operational Risk, Strategic Risk, Compliance and Regulatory Risk, People Risk and Change Risk.
+The approach that CISIL employs in assessing the adequacy of its internal capital to support current and future activities is contained in the Internal Capital Adequacy & Risk Assessment Process (ICARAP).
+The analysis conducted on CISIL's Pillar 2 economic and normative risk assessment capital requirements identified the following material risks to which CISIL might be exposed; Operational Risk, Strategic Risk, Compliance and Regulatory Risk, People Risk and Change Risk.